 The report is the fifth in a series of studies looking at chemical hazards in children’s car seats.
-Since 2006, the Ecology Center has tested over 370 children’s car seats and provided recommendations to parents and manufacturers.
-Anyone looking to buy a new car seat can consult these rankings for guidance on selecting a car seat with fewer chemical hazards.
+Since 2006, the Ecology Center has tested over 370 children’s car seats.
+Most noteworthy and provided recommendations to parents and manufacturers.
+Anyone looking to buy a new car seat can consult these rankings.
+Especially for guidance on selecting a car seat with fewer chemical hazards.
 We encourage everyone to always properly install and use a car seat.

-The Ecology Center tested 15 infant, convertible and booster car seats and found that while most seats still contain dangerous chemicals, some companies have taken big steps towards reducing chemical hazards.
+The Ecology Center tested 15 infant, convertible and booster car seats.
+In addition, it found that while most seats still contain dangerous chemicals, some companies have taken big steps.
+Especially towards reducing chemical hazards.

 There was a new study in the European Journal of Paediatric Obesity.
 For it was conducted by researchers in Norway, Sweden, Denmark and England.